 Jarrod Drysdale is a designer writer who focuses his articles on getting the best out of your work.
 This is a sort of continuation of sis previous book 'Bootstrapping Design', in which he collects all of his previous essays into one, free e-book.
 Topics such as 'Think like a designer' and 'Get out of a creative rut' are just some of the titles on offer.

 The Pixel Perfect Precision (PPP) Handbook from leading digital design agency ustwo has come a long way since it was first released four years ago.
-What started as 108-page simple guide to best practise with pixels and Photoshop, has grown into PPP3 - a whopping 214-page designer bible.
+What started as 108-page simple guide to best practice with pixels and Photoshop, has grown into PPP3 - a whopping 214-page designer bible.

 Co-founders Nicole Smith and Richard Tapp explain the concept: "It's a mini resource for your creative projects and food for your creative thoughts.
 We’ve included our own valuable references and resources we know and trust as a means to help you get your projects done.
 We want to give you the creative push from a direction you may not have thought of, be it informative, inspirational, or simply entertaining."